sjmikler/pytorch-symbolic/docs/advanced_topics.md

 ![images/draw_graph6.png](images/draw_graph6.png)

-This difference exists because `sum` is executing multiple `+ / __add__` operations under the hood.
+This difference exists because `sum` is executing multiple `__add__` operations under the hood.

 ## Reusing existing layers

 Each node, except those created by `Input`, is associated with some `torch.nn.Module`.
 When you are reusing a part of the graph, you are reusing all underlying `torch.nn.Module` too.
-Doing this, you can have multiple models sharing the same weights.
+Thanks to this, you can have multiple models sharing the same weights.
-Or one model reusing the same weights multiple times.
+Or one model using the same weights multiple times.

 For example, imagine you created a model that classifies RGB images: